-From the communications of the elders, and others.
+From the communications of the ei-

-Agreeably to a notice in our last we give in this number a summary of the intelligence received at this office for a length of time, not inserted heretofore.
+Agreeably to a notice in our last we give in this number a summary of the intelligence received at this office for a length of time, not inserted heretoforo.

 Brethren E. Barns and O. Kilborn, of Troy, Bradford Co.
 Pa. write under date of Oct.
 27, of the situation of the church in that place.
-There were 28 members formerly in that church, but they now number only 20, some previously having gone to the West .-They inform us that there are enemies to the cause of truth in that country, who seek to oppose its mighty influence; but this is difficult: though they may so far succeed as to hinder some from coming into the Messiah's kingdom, yet the time will roll on when falsehoods will be chased away, and the pure rays of righteousness enlighten the hearts of the meek.
-The saints have only to walk agreeably to their own profession, and the chain of the adversary will be severed.
+There were 28 members formerly in that church, but they now number only 20, some previously having gone to the West .--They inform us that there are enemies to the cause of truth in that country, who seek to oppose its mighty influence; but this is difficult: though they may so far succeed as to hinder some from coming into the Messiah's kingdom, yet the time will roll on when falsehoods will be chased away, and the pure rays of righteousness enlight-The saints en the hearts of the meek. have only to walk agreeably to their own profession, and the chain of the adversary will be sevored.
 There has been one of late received by baptism into that branch of the church.
 If any of the travelling elders are passing that way they would do well to call.
-They close by saying:
+They